jatin33/linkedin-saved-post-categoriser/memory-bank/activeContext.md

    - Category filtering functionality
    - Modal for adding new categories with color picker
    - **UI Adjustments**: Removed fixed width/height from `body` in `popup.css` and removed the `<footer>` from `popup.html` for better side panel adaptation.
+   - **Real-time Synchronization**: Added `chrome.storage.onChanged` listener to `popup.js` to automatically refresh posts and categories when storage data is updated by other parts of the extension (e.g., content script).

 4. **Storage Utilities** (`utils/storage.js`)
    - Wrapper functions for Chrome storage operations